tgfrerer/island/README_WINDOWS.md

   [Fiber API](https://nullprogram.com/blog/2019/03/28/)
 - [ ] swapchain direct - needs porting for windows, provided driver
   allows direct rendering
-- [ ] image swapchain needs porting - we can't pipe to ffmpeg like we did on Linux - or can we?
+- [x] image swapchain needs porting - we can't pipe to ffmpeg like we did on Linux - or can we? yes, we can.